arafatm/arafatm.github.io/_articles/agile/shape-up.md

 they look at pitches from the last six weeks - or any pitches that somebody purposefully revived and lobbied for again.

-Nothing else is on the table.
-There’s no giant list of ideas to review.
-There’s no time spent grooming a backlog of old ideas.
-There are just a few well-shaped, risk-reduced options to review.
-The pitches are potential bets.

-With just a few options and a six-week long cycle, these meetings are infrequent, short, and intensely productive.

 If we decide to bet on a pitch, it goes into the next cycle to build.
 If we don’t, we let it go.
 There’s nothing we need to track or hold on to.

 What if the pitch was great, but the time just wasn’t right?
-Anyone who wants to advocate for it again simply tracks it independently - their own way - and then lobbies for it six weeks later.
+Anyone who wants to advocate for it again simply tracks it independently - their own way - and then _lobbies for it six weeks later_.

 ### xxx Decentralized lists[](#decentralized-lists)